DustinWatts/FreeTouchDeck/README.md

 [![](https://badgen.net/badge/watch/on%20youtube/ff0000)](https://www.youtube.com/watch?v=s2X4BQ9VmEU)
 [![](https://img.shields.io/twitter/follow/DustinWattsNL)](https://twitter.com/DustinWattsNL)

 For interfacing with Windows/macOS/Linux using an ESP32, a touchscreen and BLE.

+## !IMPORTANT!

+There are some breaking changes going from the ESP32 Arduino core version 2.x.x to version 3.x.x which can cause the code to not compile.
+I'm trying to fix all the ones I can find.
+But if you run in to one, please open an issue so I can fix it.
+Also, if you want to upload the code without any issues, one option is to downgrade to the v2.0.14 (which is the latest v2 arduino core) and everything should be fine.
+The best (and easiest) way is still using the **webinstaller** (see below), which is the recommend install method.

 ***
 ***Due to constant improvements in the `-master` branche, getting the latest code straight from the `-master` branche (by dowloading it as a ZIP for example) might be unstable.
 If you want a stable and tested version, download the latest release from the [Releases](https://github.com/DustinWatts/FreeTouchDeck/releases) page.***